Helyos96/Lightning/lightning-data/README.md

 ```

 Run `cargo run -- --help` for usage information.
 Use `-e` only on the first run and on game updates. `-d` only if DDS files change.

-IMPORTANT: You'll have to manually convert `stat_descriptions.csd` and `passive_skill_stat_descriptions.csd` to UTF-8, as lightning-data doesn't yet handle the UTF-16 text in those files.